Web-ECS/do-serialization/README.md

 ## Planned

-- Support for AoS object serialization
+- Support for AoA serialization
 - More flexible API
   - Schemas
   - Ability to pass in ArrayBuffers to write to